instructure/rollcall-attendance/README.md

     ./build.sh

 and watch the output fly by.
-It builds the docker image and runs in sequence the rspec tests, the jasmine tests, and the cukes.
+It builds the Docker image and runs in sequence the rspec tests, the jasmine tests, and the cukes.
 Failures in any should exit the script with a non-zero exit code.

 ### Avatars